Updated: August 31, 2020 6:21:16 pm

 The first Teachers’ Day was celebrated in India in 1962.
 This is the year when Sarvepalli Radhakrishnan began serving as the second president of India.
 To celebrate his esteemed position, his students suggested that his birthday be celebrated as ‘Radhakrishnan Day’.

 However, he declined this move and suggested that “Instead of celebrating my birthday, it would be my proud priviledge if September 5 is observed as Teachers’ Day.”

-Radhakrishnan was born in 1882 in a town called Tirutani in Andhra Pradesh.
-Though his father wanted him to take on the role of a priest, the boy’s talents brought him to join schools in Tirupati and Vellore.
-He eventually joined Christian College, Madras, in order to study philosophy.
+Born in 1882 into a Telugu family in a town called Tirutani in Andhra Pradesh, his father wanted him to take on the role of a priest.
+But destiny had other plans.
+His hard work got him to join schools in Tirupati and Vellore and he eventually went on to join Christian College, Madras to study philosophy.

 Best of Express Premium

 📣 Join our Telegram channel (The Indian Express) for the latest news and updates

 - The Indian Express website has been rated GREEN for its credibility and trustworthiness by Newsguard, a global service that rates news sources for their journalistic standards.